seanpatterson3/6502a-compiler/README.md

 java driver < test1.txt
 ```
   * Operating systems capable of running the machine code which has been generated are available on my professor's website. http://labouseur.com/courses/compilers/
-    * A list of OS's provided by other student's is available at the bottom of the project's and labs section.
+    * A list of OS's provided by other students is available at the bottom of the project's and labs section.

 ### JDK Installation
 ##### On Windows